Maullín: Administration

 As a commune, Maullín is a third-level administrative division of Chile administered by a municipal council, headed by an alcalde who is directly elected every four years.
 The 2008-2012 alcalde is Juan Cárcamo Cárcamo (PDC).

 Within the electoral divisions of Chile, Maullín is represented in the Chamber of Deputies by Marisol Turres (UDI) and Patricio Vallespín (PDC) as part of the 57th electoral district, together with Puerto Montt, Cochamó and Calbuco.
 The commune is represented in the Senate by Camilo Escalona Medina (PS) and Carlos Kuschel Silva (RN) as part of the 17th senatorial constituency (Los Lagos Region).

 Tourism

 During the summer, Maullín, brings retro artists (hence the name Retro Maullín Festival), which is also unique in Chile.
-A 4 km from city, is the "Pangal Beach", known locally for its incomparable beauty, peace and serenity to be found.
-It is a beautiful place to spend the summer.
+A 4 km from city, is the "Pangal Beach", known locally for its beauty, peace and serenity.
 During the months of February, in Pangal beach, people all over the south of Chile are attending the "Festival Traditionalist", famous for its typical gastronomy, beliefs, dances and songs.